cbrownstein/brownstein.co-do/content/post/how-to-open-your-own-coffee-shop/index.md

   "marketing"
 ]

-#[cover]
+[cover]
-#image = "leila-on-grass-with-leash.jpg"
+image = "cup-of-coffee.jpg"
-#alt = "Picture of a black French Bulldog named Leila in the sun lying down on grass"
+alt = "Picture of a cup of coffee with steam rising"
 +++

 ## Why open your own coffee shop business?